chocolatey/.github/CONTRIBUTING.md

 If you are looking for packages to be added to the community feed (aka https://community.chocolatey.org/packages), please see [Package Requests](https://docs.chocolatey.org/en-us/community-repository/users/package-triage-process#package-request-package-missing).

 ### Submitting an Enhancement / Feature Request?
-If this is for choco (the CLI tool), this is the right place.
-See below.
-Otherwise see [Submitting Issues](https://github.com/chocolatey/choco#submitting-issues) for enhancements to the website, enhancements to the ChocolateyGUI, etc.

-#### Submitting an Enhancement For Choco
+Submitting an Enhancement / Feature Request?
+See [Submitting Issues](./SUBMITTING-ISSUES.md).
-Log a github issue.
-There are fewer constraints on this versus reporting issues.

 ## Contributing
 The process for contributions is roughly as follows:

 ### Prerequisites
- * Submit the Enhancement ticket.
+ * Submit the issue.
 You will need the issue id for your commits.
- * Ensure you have signed the Contributor License Agreement (CLA) - without this we are not able to take contributions that are not trivial.
+ * If required for the repository, ensure you have signed the Contributor License Agreement (CLA) - without this we are not able to take contributions that are not trivial.
   * [Sign the Contributor License Agreement](https://cla-assistant.io/chocolatey/choco).
   * You must do this for each Chocolatey project that requires it.
   * If you are curious why we would require a CLA, we agree with Julien Ponge - take a look at his [post](https://julien.ponge.org/blog/in-defense-of-contributor-license-agreements/).
- * You agree to follow the [etiquette regarding communication](https://github.com/chocolatey/choco#etiquette-regarding-communication).
+ * You agree to follow the [Code of Conduct](./CODE_OF_CONDUCT.md).

 #### Definition of Trivial Contributions
 It's hard to define what is a trivial contribution.
 Sometimes even a 1 character change can be considered significant.
 Unfortunately because it can be subjective, the decision on what is trivial comes from the committers of the project and not from folks contributing to the project.
 It is generally safe to assume that you may be subject to signing the [CLA](https://cla-assistant.io/chocolatey/choco) and be prepared to do so.
 Ask in advance if you are not sure and for reasons are not able to sign the [CLA](https://cla-assistant.io/chocolatey/choco).